2 Syntax

 )

 As described under Named arguments, you can omit the argument names for very common arguments (i.e. for arguments that are used in almost every invocation of the function).
-Short unnamed arguments can also go on the same line as the function name, even if the whole function call spans multiple lines.
+If this introduces a large disparity between the line lengths, you may want to supply names anyway:

 extra_argument_a = 10,